 (b) the Provider will provide such assistance as is reasonably requested by the Customer to transfer the hosting of the Project to the Customer or another service provider, subject to payment of the Provider’s reasonable expenses; and

-(c) the Customer will be entitled to a refund of any Charges paid by the Customer to the Provider in respect of any Services which were to be performed after the date of effective termination, and will be released from any obligation to pay such Charges to the Provider (such amount to be calculated by the Provider using any reasonable methodology).
+(c) the Customer, without prejudice to any remedies which we may have as a result of such termination, will be entitled to a refund of any Charges paid by the Customer to the Provider in respect of any Services which were to be performed after the date of effective termination, and will be released from any obligation to pay such Charges to the Provider (such amount to be calculated by the Provider using any reasonable methodology).

 15.4 Save as provided in Clause 15.3(c), the Customer will not be entitled to any refund of Charges on termination, and will not be released from any obligation to pay Charges to the Provider.